Reichspost: Deutsche Reichspost

 With the establishment of the Weimar Republic upon the German Revolution of 1918–1919, the former Reichspostamt in Berlin became the Reichspostministerium.
-After the hyperinflation period, the Deutsche Reichspost (DRP) agency was again spun off in 1924 and operated as a state-owned enterprise.
-On 2 June 1932 Paul Freiherr von Eltz-Rübenach was appointed Reichspost Minister by Chancellor Franz von Papen and he maintained his office upon the Machtergreifung of the Nazi Party in 1933, "assisted" by Nazi state secretary Wilhelm Ohnesorge.
+After the period of hyperinflation, the Deutsche Reichspost (DRP) agency was again spun off in 1924 and operated as a state-owned enterprise.
+On 2nd June 1932, Paul Freiherr von Eltz-Rübenach was appointed Reichspost Minister by Chancellor Franz von Papen and he maintained his office upon the Machtergreifung of the Nazi Party in 1933, "assisted" by Nazi State Secretary Wilhelm Ohnesorge.
 The postal area was significantly enlarged with the incorporation of the Saar territory in 1935, the Austrian Anschluss in 1938, and the annexation of the Sudetenland according to the Munich Agreement.
 It was during this time that the Reichspost installed the first public videophone.

 In the Second World War the Reichspost authority spread out to the Polish areas annexed by Nazi Germany, such as the Reichsgau Wartheland, the Reichsgau Danzig-Westpreußen, and the Polish General Government.
 In 1941 postal codes were introduced.
 The Feldpost military mail organisation of the Wehrmacht not only served Army, Luftwaffe and Kriegsmarine service members, but also SS-Verfügungstruppen, Waffen-SS and Reichsarbeitsdienst members in the field, becoming the general postal authority of the occupied territories.
-Deliveries were more and more affected by the advance of Allied troops from January 1945 on.
-The Reichspost finally ceased to function with the German Instrument of Surrender on 8 May.
-The last Reichspostminister Julius Dorpmüller, a member of the Flensburg Government, was arrested two weeks later, and governmental authority was officially taken over by the Allied Control Council with the Berlin Declaration of 5 June.
+Deliveries were more and more affected by the advance of Allied troops from January 1945 onward.
+The Reichspost finally ceased to function with the German Instrument of Surrender on 8th May.
+The last Reichspostminister Julius Dorpmüller, a member of the Flensburg Government, was arrested two weeks later, and governmental authority was officially taken over by the Allied Control Council with the Berlin Declaration of 5th June.

 Successors

 The Reichspost was initially replaced by Allied-controlled postal authorities that provided mail services in the occupation zones.
-From 1947 a united agency served the British-American Bizone area.
-With the emergence of two German states, the Deutsche Bundespost (German federal post office) was established in West Germany, and the Deutsche Post in East Germany.
+From 1947, a united agency served the British-American Bizone area.
+With the emergence of two German states, the Deutsche Bundespost (German Federal Post) was established in West Germany, and the Deutsche Post in East Germany.
 In addition, there was a separate Deutsche Bundespost Berlin for West Berlin, as well as the Saar postal authority (1947–1956).

 After the reunification of Germany in 1990, the state-owned Bundespost continued to function as the sole provider of postal services until 1995, when the postal, telecommunications, and banking divisions were spun off as separate entities.
 The Deutsche Bundespost eventually became Deutsche Post AG, a share holding company, later reintegrating the Postbank, and Deutsche Telekom.